Looking for information on marriage and parental rights for same-sex couples in the Netherlands in 2020? Well, you’re in the right place…

 Marriage for same-sex couples in the Netherlands

-So, if you want to get married as a same-sex couple, you can (providing at least one of you is registered), we have an article about getting married in the Netherlands here.
+So, if you want to get married as a same-sex couple, you can, provided at least one of you is registered.
+(We have an article about getting married in the Netherlands here.)

 Parental rights for same-sex couples in the Netherlands

-When a child is born, they are assigned to someone for parental responsibility, either through birth, marriage or adoption or guardianship.
-This gives them the rights to bring up the child and look after them.
-How this process works all depends on many factors: if either of you are the biological parents, if you are a female or male couple and what role the sperm donor plays in the pregnancy.
+When a child is born, they are assigned to someone for parental responsibility, either through birth, marriage, adoption, or guardianship.
+This gives them the right to bring up the child and look after them.
+How this process works all depends on many factors: if either of you are the biological parents, if you are a female or male couple, and what role the sperm donor plays in the pregnancy.
 This all determines how to go about becoming legal parents in the Netherlands.
-The process will be explained now:

 Co-mothering in the Netherlands

 This changes slightly if the donor is from a known person.
 If you are married or registered partners to another woman and you know who the donor is, you can become the child’s legal parent through acknowledgement.
-This can happen before or after the birth and most people choose to do it before because that means as soon as the baby is born, you will be the co-mother automatically.
-You do this through the Registrar of Births, Deaths, Marriages and Registered Partnerships.
+This can happen before or after the birth.
+Most people choose to do it before because that means as soon as the baby is born, you will be the co-mother automatically.
+You do this through the Registrar of Births, Deaths, Marriages, and Registered Partnerships.

 Same-sex couples acquiring guardianship in the Netherlands

 So, there you have it.
 All you need to know about getting married as a same-sex couple and also acquiring rights over children born (or brought up) into same-sex marriages or partnerships.
-For any other info, don’t forget to check out the government website and if you’re unsure, don’t forget to reach out and ask them.
+For any other info, don’t forget to check out the government website.
+If you’re unsure, don’t forget to reach out and ask them.